 There are several possibilities but the best test, in my opinion, is the Fry test.

 Will I always have Lyme disease?

-True Lyme disease can be cured.
+True Lyme disease can be treated effectively.
 Lyme-like disease is evasive and may last for years to a lifetime.

 Three most common coinfections for Lyme: